When cupboard stocks are low, these are a quick way to get some tasty, high fibre energy for hungry mouths!

 Pre-heat the oven to 170 degrees fan

-Mix together the oats, oatmeal, flour, sugar, salt and bicarbonate of soda
+Mix together the oats, puffed quinoa, flour, sugar, salt and bicarbonate of soda

 Add the water (best to use from the kettle) gradually to reach a firm but not sticky dough – the amount will vary depending on the flour.

 Roll out to 1/2 cm thickness on a floured surface and use a cookie cutter to make about 10 rounds.

 Bake for about 25 mins on a baking tray until lightly browned round the edges – careful not to over-bake, they’re delicious still slightly soft inside!.

 Don’t roll the dough too thinly and careful not to over-bake, they’re a fabulous texture if still a little soft in the middle!

 The butter in this recipe adds flavour & small amounts of saturated fat are important in our diet.
 Adding rapeseed oil reduces the amount of butter and adds precious Omega 3 & its unsaturated fat isn’t denatured with cooking.

 Support British Food Producers by calling into your local farm shop for flour and oats!